HypixelDev/PublicAPI/README.md

 When contributing changes to the Java API please provide as much detail on the changes and the reasons for them.
 We will not accept changes that have no meaningful contribution to the project.

-We are currently in the process of migrating the API documentation and due to this we will not be accepting changes to the current documentation on this Github repo.